-Arup, in collaboration with designers Tonkin Zulaikha Greer and Taylor Cullity Lethlean, will work alongside Transport for New South Wales and the New South Wales Government as a Technical Advisor on Sydney’s Circular Quay Precinct Renewal program – exploring ways to help this globally-recognised location realise its full potential and remain a vibrant and exciting destination for generations to come.
+Arup is working alongside Transport for New South Wales and the New South Wales Government as a Technical Advisor on Sydney’s Circular Quay Renewal program – exploring ways to help this globally-recognised location realise its full potential and remain a vibrant and exciting destination for generations to come.

 Nestled between the iconic Sydney Harbour Bridge and Sydney Opera House, Circular Quay is one of Australia’s most significant historical and cultural precincts as well as a key transport interchange, and a major contributor to Sydney’s economy and tourism industry.

-With numbers of visitors to Circular Quay forecast to grow by more than 40 percent by 2041, Arup’s multi-disciplinary team will work with Transport for NSW to produce concept designs for upgraded ferry wharves – ensuring that these services can cater for increased demand and are easily accessed by all.
-The team will also consider options for a more well-connected and active precinct.
+With numbers of visitors to Circular Quay forecast to grow by more than 40 per cent by 2041, Arup’s multi-disciplinary team is working with Transport for NSW to advise on designs for upgraded ferry wharves and to plan for the creation of a more connected and active precinct.

-Arup will contribute advice across more than 30 technical disciplines – delivering concept designs and producing briefing information on technical aspects related to the preparation of a final business case.
+In collaboration with architects Tonkin Zulaikha Greer and Taylor Cullity Lethlean, Arup has contributed to a clear design vision and produced concept technical designs for the Circular Quay Renewal.
+Our team will continue to contribute advice across more than 30 technical disciplines – exploring design options and producing briefing information on technical aspects related to the preparation of a final business case and Structured Market Engagement (SME) process.

 20m visitors per year to Circular Quay by 2041